simular-ai/Agent-S/OSWorld.md

 ## Step 1: Environment Setup

-First, follow the [README.md](https://github.com/simular-ai/Agent-S/blob/main/README.md) instructions to set up the Agent S2.
+First, follow the [README.md](https://github.com/simular-ai/Agent-S/blob/main/README.md) instructions to set up Agent S2.

 ## Step 2: Modifying OSWorld `run.py`

-After completing the setup instructions, import the GraphSearchAgent into the run.py file in OSWorld.
-The GraphSearchAgent is the parent agent used in the Agent S2 framework.
+After completing the setup instructions, import the `GraphSearchAgent` into the run.py file in OSWorld.
+The `GraphSearchAgent` is the parent agent used in the Agent S2 framework.

 ```
 from gui_agents.s2.agents.grounding import OSWorldACI
 from gui_agents.s2.agents.agent_s import GraphSearchAgent
 ```

-Replace the PromptAgent on line 138 in the test() method with the Graph Search Agent.
+Replace the `PromptAgent` on line 138 in the test() method with the `GraphSearchAgent`.
 Specify engine params and instantiate the agent as shown:

 ```
 parser.add_argument("--vm_version", type=str, default="new")